 |Broken-loose piano keys|

 So, are good (and the word "good" is very important) used digital pianos better buys than getting a new one?
 The answer is..."occasionally," but it depends on many things and you definitely don't want to pay too much or get stuck with something that seems good on the outside but has problems on the inside which you may not see or know about!
 As I said before, it only takes one broken key or bad part on a used piano to potentially add up to hundreds of dollars in repairs (kind of like a used car).
 A good deal on a used piano is only good when you are absolutely sure the piano is in perfect working order and you have carefully compared it to new digital pianos in the same price range.
+If the used piano is a current model then that one may be a good buy as long as the new model has a good track record for not needing repairs or other kinds of service.
 In some cases a used digital piano in a lower price range can have a more attractive furniture cabinet than a new one in that same price range.
-However, the piano sound realism, proper key action movement, and pedal function realism may be much less realistic than a low priced new digital piano, so it depends on what is most important to you and your family (the looks or the actual playability of the piano), and what your piano playing expectations are?
-At the end of the day it's all about enjoying the piano playing experience for you and your family, so don't short change that experience by getting a used piano that may cause you headaches because making music and having fun, whether you are a beginner or advanced player, is what really counts.
-Just be sure you do it on a good piano that will last a while and offer the things which are important including a good factory warranty with a good company to stand behind it.
-For more info, you can contact me and I can answer your questions no charge.
+However, the piano sound realism, proper key action movement, and pedal function realism in an older used digital piano may be much less realistic than a low priced new digital piano, so it depends on what is most important to you and your family (the looks or the actual playability of the piano), and what your piano playing expectations are?
+At the end of the day it's all about enjoying the piano playing experience for you and your family, so don't short change that experience by getting a used piano that may cause you big headaches down the road, because making music and having fun, whether you are a beginner or advanced player, is what really counts.
+Just be sure you do it on a good piano that will last a while and offer the things which are important including a good factory warranty and buying it from someone you trust.
+For more info, you can contact me and I will answer your questions...no charge.

 If you want more info on these and other pianos and lower prices than internet or store discounts on new digital pianos, please email me at... firstname.lastname@example.org or call me direct at 602-571-1864